-As a simple example of the growth of mastery, consider how difficult driving a vehicle was in the early weeks, when your mastery was very low.
-It demanded your full attention to the driving conditions, and even that was not enough, because you weren't able to fully comprehene your experience of the swirl of cars, curbs, street signs, bikes, kites, angry drivers honking behind, and pedestrians scattering in front, into reasonable plans of action with so little guidance from that early stage of mastery.
-As a consequence, you had to think about each action and even that produced poor comprehension.
-However, with practice you gained insights ([screech ... wham] "I'm never going to do that again") and through habituation and internalization you learned to drive effortlessly and largely intuitively.
+As a simple example of the growth of proficiency, consider how difficult driving a vehicle was in the early weeks, when your proficiency was very low.
+It demanded your full attention to the driving conditions, and even that was not enough, because you weren't able to sort out your experience of the swirl of cars, curbs, street signs, bikes, kites, angry drivers honking behind, and pedestrians scattering in front, into reasonable plans of action with so little top-down contribution from early proficiency.
+As a consequence, you had to think about each action and even that produced poor results.
+However, with practice